-Safe Lagoon is kind of a lighter version of Google Family Link, but can do some different stuff.
+Safe Lagoon is a lighter version of Google Family Link but can do different things.
 You can view things like apps and games your kids use.
 Additionally, you can find their location, control time limits in certain apps and games, and lock the phone if need be.
-However, you can also do things like monitor instant messages, set up locations they can’t go, and do some other neat stuff.
+However, you can also monitor instant messages, set up locations they can’t go, and do some other neat stuff.
 The app says it’s for cyberbullying, but you can use it for other stuff as well.
 It’s relatively simple to set up and it’s a good alternative to Google Family Link.

 Parental control apps from antivirus companies

 Price: Free / Varies

 Some antivirus suites come with parental controls.
 Those who use antivirus apps can sometimes just use the parental control extensions for an all-in-one punch.
 Some examples of antivirus apps with parental control extensions include ESET (linked at the button below) and Norton.
 These types of apps usually let you do things like check out your child’s web activity, what apps they download and use, share the child’s location, and can even sometimes support wearables.
 They tend to work okay but usually require you to get a license to use the whole antivirus product first.

 Talk to your kids